-Human experience is varied, and only some makes for interesting psychology.

-Interesting phenomenon are typically those that counter intuitions, a fact that has long been recognized (and debated) in the field.
-Phenomena can oppose intuitions in different ways, but can generally be formalized as "phenomenon seems like X, but is actually the opposite of X

-(Davis, 1971)!"
-Examples of this opposition include reality vs. illusion (free will seems real but is illusory; Wegner, 2002), unity vs. pluralism (mind perception seems singular but is two dimensional; Gray et al., 2007), good vs. bad (self-deception seems bad but is beneficial; Taylor, 1989), and similar vs. different (men and women seem different but are similar; Mehl, Vazire, Ramírez-Esparza, Slatcher, & Pennebaker, 2007).
-Indeed, any antonym pairing can capture attention-consider the endurance of Orwell's (1949) paradoxes "war is peace," "ignorance is strength," and "freedom is slavery."
+Human experience is varied, and only some of it makes for interesting psychology.
+Interesting phenomena are typically those that counter intuitions, a fact that has long been recognized (and debated) in the field.
+Phenomena can oppose intuitions in different ways, but this can generally be formalized as "phenomenon seems like X, but is actually the opposite of X" (Davis, 1971)!
+Examples of this opposition include reality versus illusion (free will seems real but is illusory; Wegner, 2002), unity versus pluralism (mind perception seems singular but has two dimensions; H. M. Gray et al., 2007), good versus bad (self-deception seems bad but is beneficial; Taylor, 1989), and similar versus different (men and women seem different but are similar; Mehl, Vazire, Ramírez-Esparza, Slatcher, & Pennebaker, 2007).
+Indeed, any antonym pairing can capture attention consider the endurance of Orwell's (1949) paradoxes "war is peace," "ignorance is strength," and "freedom is slavery."

 One concrete test for evaluating ideas is to imagine the most surprising outcome possible (i.e., the best case scenario).
 If results were exactly as predicted, would they be interesting?
-If not, you should dream bigger when hypothesizing, or perhaps consider the opposite of your hypothesis-if one way is intuitive, the opposite may be surprising.
-Counter-intuitiveness has a limit, however.
-To be understood, even anti-intuitions must be somewhat intuitive, explaining why the most enduring folktales and religions are only minimally counterintuitive (Norenzayan, Atran, Faulkner, & Schaller, 2006)-it is easier to imagine reality as a deity's dream than as n-dimensional vibrating strings.
+If not, you should dream bigger when hypothesizing or perhaps consider the opposite of your hypothesis-if one way is intuitive, the opposite may be surprising.
+Counterintuitiveness has a limit, however.
+To be understood, even counterintuitions must be somewhat intuitive, which explains why the most enduring folktales and religions are only minimally counterintuitive (Norenzayan, Atran, Faulkner, & Schaller, 2006)-it is easier to imagine reality as a deity's dream than as n-dimensional vibrating strings.